tharakapasan/microcomputers-lab-4/README.md

 <img src="https://user-images.githubusercontent.com/109506588/185416303-946067c4-e77c-4c3a-9877-55bf36839e9c.png" width=600>

 The suggested water level monitoring and control system's implementation consists of both hardware and software implementation.
-The power supply unit, oscillator unit and water pump are all covered by Former's implementation, as illustrated in Fig. 4.
-The infrared range sensor is implemented as seen in Fig. 2 and is used to monitor the water level within a tank.
+The power supply unit, oscillator unit and water pump are all covered by Former's implementation, as illustrated in Fig.2 .
+The infrared range sensor is implemented as seen in Fig. 4 and is used to monitor the water level within a tank.
 The IR sensor, when detects an object, it gives a logic low output and when it doesn’t detect any object, it gives a logic high.
 The PORTB pin 0, pin 1 and pin 2 are used to link the sensor to the microcontroller.
 So, in here, switch 1 is connected to the port B pin 0, switch 2 is connected to the port B pin 1 and switch 3 is connected to the port B pin 2.
 A water module device is used to implement the water level pump control unit, allowing low power circuits to switch a relatively high current/voltage.

 The PIC microcontroller and the water pump control unit are connected by the pin 0 and 1 on the PORTC.
 Depending on the water level, the microcontroller produces logic low or high on the pin 0 and 1 on PORT C to turn the pump on or off.

+In here, we use sensors as the switches.So, this is the hardware implementation of this project.
+According to the above table-1, if the switch 1 is on and switch 2 and 3 are off and then the motor 1 will on and motor 2 will off.
+If the switch 1 and 2 are on and switch 3 is off, then the motor 1 will on and motor 2 will off.
+If the all swiches are on, the the motor 1 will off and the motor 2 will on at first and then it will off after 500 miliseconds.